| |

 • Creativity and intuition.
 This is a key ingredient in her teaching.
 Maggi is fully present in the moment and never teaches in a rote fashion.
 She responds to her students as individuals with their own particular personality, learning style and goals.

 • Appropriate Repertoire.
 Maggi chooses songs that will helps students grow both vocally and as a performer.
-The text has to be relevant to their experience.
-She has a thorough knowledge of the Italian, German, French and English classical song repertoire and opera as well as the popular theater repertoire.
+She has a thorough knowledge of the Italian, German, French and English classical song repertoire and opera as well as the musical theater and standards repertoire.

 • A nurturing and inspiring personality.
 Maggi is a warm, funny and caring person.
-She wants students to leave each lesson feeling better than they did when they walked in.
 She creates a supportive and nurturing learning environment so students can explore their talent and learn comfortably.
-She is a good communicator; she asks her students a lot of questions to ensure their understanding and also invites questions from them.
-Maggi is patient with her students while challenging and inspiring them to keep moving to the next level, and the next…and the next.

 • Artistry.
-Mere technical proficiency won’t engage an audience.
-Maggi works with students on interpretation of the text, acting the text, singing musically and communicating the song through their own personality and experience.
-She guides them in learning fundamental music theory and knowledge that is useful in becoming a good musician.
+Maggi works with students on acting the text and communicating the song through their own personality and experience.

 What sets Maggi apart from many other voice teachers?